EngineerBetter/concourse-up/README.md

 It then uses Terraform to deploy the following infrastructure:

-- An elastic load balancer
 - A VPC, with public and private subnets and routing
 - A NAT gateway for outbound traffic from the private subnet
 - An S3 bucket which BOSH uses as a blobstore
 - An IAM user that can access the blobstore
-- An IAM user that can deploy EC2 instances and update load balancers
+- An IAM user that can deploy EC2 instances
 - An AWS keypair for BOSH to use when deploying VMs
 - An RDS instance (default: db.t2.small) for BOSH and Concourse to use
 - Concourse database is [encrypted](http://concourse.ci/encryption.html) by default